joshuareecet/Book-Summariser/README.md

 - [ ] Support for additional ebook formats (e.g. pdf)

-**Note**: This tool is designed for personal use and educational purposes.
-Please respect copyright laws and only process books you own or have permission to analyze.
+**Note**: This tool is designed for personal use and educational purposes, please respect copyright laws - use of AI features should be restricted to books you own, and any generated content is not to be distributed.
+If you use Gemini API to process ebooks, ensure that you are using the paid tier to opt out of data being used for training future models.